 Table of Contents

 Polar Bears!!
 We were really looking forward to visiting the Assinboine Park Zoo so we could see the Polar Bears.
-We were not disappointed.
-We got to the zoo and beelined to the Journey to Churchill exhibit and went straight for the polar bear exhibit (can you tell we were excited)!
+And were not disappointed.
+When we got to the zoo and beelined to the Journey to Churchill exhibit and went straight for the polar bear exhibit (can you tell we were excited)!

 We walked in and were told to get to the tunnel since a bear was playing in there.
-We walked around the corner and there she was, this beautiful magnificent polar bear playing in the water right above our head.
+When we walked around the corner there she was, this beautiful magnificent polar bear playing in the water right above our head.
 We stood there and stared in awe as she played all around us.

 It was really amazing to be able to watch her swim around and then all of a sudden she dropped her toy and went towards the glass wall – which is where they keep the seals.
 She had seen one and went after it.
 That led us over to check out the seals and they were super entertaining too.